 - decreased expenses for supplies, clothes, field trips, lunches, transportation

 - we have ability to choose what types of tests we do, if any

 We could not check off any of those boxes for public school, and only a few if we went back to private school.
 Homeschooling has its ups and downs, we have our struggles and failures but also our wins and the days where I can see our children have a light bulb moment where something just clicks for them.
 It is best for them, and even if it’s hard at times, they say the best things in life can be the most difficult.
 I would say homeschooling solidly falls into that category.

-Why do you homeschool?
+What are your reasons to homeschool?
 Can you identify with my list?